Miguel Duhamel: Racing career

-He won another 600 SuperSport title in 1997.
+Duhamel won another 600 SuperSport title in 1997.
 He had five wins and two additional podium finishes on the way to his fifth series Championship.
 He had four wins in Superbike, and he finished second in the points.
 As in 1996, it was Doug Chandler who beat him for the AMA Superbike title.

 Duhamel won four Superbike races in 1998 before he had a season-ending accident while qualifying at New Hampshire International Speedway.
 He had also scored two second-place finishes.
 He won the 600 SuperSport race at Sears Point.
 He still had lingering injuries as the 1999 season started.
 He stunned the crowd by winning both the AMA Superbike and 600 Supersport events at the season-opening Daytona 200 races.
 He had a second-place finish at Sears Point in the 600 SuperSport race before his season was cut short by crashing at Road Atlanta.

 Duhamel won the 2000 Brainerd event in the Superbike Championship.
 He also won the Road America event for Honda.
 He had four 2001 AMA Superbike podium finishes for Honda.
 He won AMA SuperSport races at Daytona, Mid-Ohio, and Brainerd.
 Duhamel swept both 2002 events at Road America.
 He also had five Superbike podium finishes en route to finishing third in the Superbike points.

 In 2003, Duhamel was with American Honda.
 He earned his fourth AMA Superbike victory at Daytona and made seven additional podium appearances in the series.
 He also raced in AMA Supersport, taking a win at Brainerd International Raceway and two additional series podium finishes.
 Duhamel won the Daytona 200 in 2004.
 He had seven additional podium finishes.
 He had a Supersport victory at Brainerd and two additional podium finishes.
 He won the 2004 AMA Formula Xtreme Championship.

 Duhamel won the 2005 AMA Formula Xtreme Championship with four wins and five second-place finishes in nine events.
 He battled Jake Zemke in a close race for the Championship.
 In Superbike, he had podium finishes at Road Atlanta and Mid-Ohio on his Honda.